BeatrisIlieva/softuni-courseworks/python/theory.md

 `simple tag` can accept as many parameteres as we need.

 `inclusion tag` returns context and renders it into html.
-In the decorator as a first paarmeter we sai what the name of the template is.
+In the decorator as a first paarmeter we say what the name of the template is.
 If we want to get the entire context, we can say `takes_context=true` in the decorator.
 Then as a first parameter in the fictuion we need to accept the context

-`tag` (just tag) always accepts parser and a token and it returns a queryset.
+`tag` (just tag) always accepts parser and a token and it returns a queryset. tags mignt be both self-closing andf tags that we need to close.

+`custom tags` accept at leat two arguments - a parse and a token, Django uses the parser to go throug each element of the template so as to parse it.
+The token contains information where the tag starts and where it ends.

+`@deconstructible` turns a python object - validator into a serializable structure -> tuple that has 3 elements -> the path to the validator, arguments and key-word arguments.
+We need `deconstructible` because validators are part of the migration files.
+So it turns a python object into a tuple and then from tuple into a python object.

+`Mixins` - are classes that we should not initialize.

+When we use on forms the method `forms.is_valid()`, the `is_valid()` method acces the `errors` property that calls the method `full_clean` (it cleans the fields and the form).The we can call `clean` method. `clean` method comes from `BaseModelForm`.
+It does not have implementation.
+It just returns `cleaned_data`.
+We use it to validate data if the validation includes two or more fields.

+We can clean a specific field by using `clean_fieldname`.
+However the validation is goign to be only applied on the form level - not the model.

+is_valid -> self.errors -> full_clean -> _clean_fileds
+The `_clean_fileds` checks if we have used `clean_fieldname` and if we have it ut calls it